 That enhances the capital funds available towards activities that Preserve, Protect and Restore the natural environment, locally and globally

-- Carbon Neutral
+- Climate Neutral

 The Approach identifies the financial costs of the positive AND negative impacts a destination or organisation has upon the environment, the location, and people.